alcacode/object_validator/README.md

 ### `ObjectSchema.passTest(value)`

-Optional.
 Function used to test option value.

 - `this` <`undefined`>
 - `value` <`any`> Value of the option currently being evaluated or its member items if an `@@iterator` method is present.